HUST-NingKang-Lab/ASD-cancer/README.md

 ```
 pip install -r requirements.txt
 ```
-If you wonder gpu acceleration, you can install the gpu version of pytorch according to the [official website](https://pytorch.org/get-started/locally/).
+If you want to use GPU acceleration, you can install the GPU version of PyTorch according to the [official website](https://pytorch.org/get-started/locally/).

 ## Command line instructions
 To run the script using command line with arguments, use the following format: